Multiresolution Graph Transformers and Wavelet Positional Encoding for Learning Hierarchical Structures: Introduction

 Transformers are classes of deep learning models that leverage self-attention mechanisms to handle long-range dependencies in various data domains, such as natural language processing \cite{vaswari, bert} or computer vision \cite{vitrans, Swin}.
 In graph domains, Transformer-like architectures \cite{san, generalization_trans, gps} have proved their effectiveness in learning node representations as they can overcome the over-smoothing and over-squashing issues by directly measuring the pairwise relationships between the nodes.
 Contrary to GNNs, graph transformers do not use the graph structure as hard-coded information.
 They, instead, encode positional and structural information on graphs as soft inductive bias, making them flexible learners in graph learning problems \cite{san}.
 Node positional representations can be derived based on spectral \cite{graph_generalize, rw} or spatial \cite{anchor, distance} domains.
 Most existing spectral-based methods decompose the graph Laplacian into sets of eigenvectors and eigenvalues.
 However, these eigenvectors have sign ambiguity and are unstable due to eigenvalue multiplicities.
 On the other hand, spatial-based approaches compute the shortest distances among the nodes; however, these encoding methods do not consider the structural similarity between nodes and their neighborhoods \cite{sat}.

-\paragraph{Contribution} We propose Multiresolution Graph Transformer (MGT) and Wavelet Positional Encoding (WavePE), using multiresolution analysis on both spectral and spatial domains for learning to represent hierarchical structures.
-Our contributions are four-fold: \begin{compactitem} \item We design Multiresolution Graph Transformer (MGT), a Transformer-like architecture that can operate on macromolecules at multiple scales.
+We propose Multiresolution Graph Transformer (MGT) and Wavelet Positional Encoding (WavePE), using multiresolution analysis on both spectral and spatial domains for learning to represent hierarchical structures.
+Our contributions are four-fold: \begin{itemize} \item We design Multiresolution Graph Transformer (MGT), a Transformer-like architecture that can operate on macromolecules at multiple scales.
 Our proposed model can learn the atomic representations and group them into meaningful clusters via a data-driven algorithm.
 Finally, the substructures, i.e. clusters, are fed to a Transformer encoder to calculate the representations of several substructures in macromolecules. \item We introduce Wavelet Positional Encoding (WavePE), a new positional encoding scheme for graph-structured data.
 Since wavelet analysis can provide localization in both spatial and spectral domains, we construct a set of wavelets to capture the structural information on graphs at different scales.
 Then, we apply equivariant encoding methods to project the wavelet tensors into positional representations for the atoms. \item We show the effectiveness of our methodology by reporting its superior performance on three molecular property prediction benchmarks.
-These datasets contain macromolecules, i.e. peptides and polymers, that are highly hierarchical and consist of up to hundreds of atoms. \item Our visualization demonstrates the comprehensiveness of our proposed methods in learning to represent large molecules.
-In general, we show the representations of molecules produced by MGT and how MGT determines and groups the atoms in long-chain molecules. \end{compactitem}
+These datasets contain macromolecules, i.e. peptides and polymers, that are highly hierarchical and consist of up to hundreds of atoms.
+Our model achieves important chemical accuracy in DFT approximation for the polymers dataset. \item Our visualization demonstrates the comprehensiveness of our proposed methods in learning to represent large molecules.
+In general, we show the representations of molecules produced by MGT and how MGT determines and groups the atoms in long-chain molecules. \end{itemize}